 The first place team will win a $2,500 cash prize courtesy of Idea Fund of La Crosse.
 The second place team will receive a $1,500 cash prize, courtesy of gener8tor, and the third place team will receive a $500, courtesy of Charter Bank.

 The participating teams, who won local feeder competitions or received an at-large bid, include:

 - Didómi LLC: UW-River Falls students Lamah Bility and Anaa Jibicho want to sell fashionable, reusable water bottles and donate a portion of the profits to combating the water crisis in developing countries.

 - G-Pods: The business idea of UW-Green Bay’s Logan Holbrook and Katelyn Desrochers is for a hearing-aid with sensors to monitor the user’s health data and call for help in the case of an emergency.

-- Lëvor: The organic hair care company, created by UW-Milwaukee’s Loren Nelson and Johnathan Brown, aims to desegregate the haircare industry by providing hair care for all hair types.
+- Lëvor: The organic hair care company, presented by UW-Milwaukee’s Loren Nelson and Jonathan Brown, aims to desegregate the haircare industry by providing hair care for all hair types.

 - Local2You LLC: UW-Green Bay’s Noah Redfearn, Emily Walczak and Madeline Yoss want to create an online service to connect local entrepreneurs and inventors to virtual markets.